HOMEWIKITOPICS› INSECT GENOMICS

 Current understanding

 Insect genomes vary substantially in their repeat-element dynamics, and centromere architecture appears to be one axis along which this variation is structured.
-A key finding from comparative work across insects is that species with monocentric chromosomes (where the centromere is localized to a discrete chromosomal region) evolve microsatellites at higher rates than species with holocentric chromosomes (where centromere activity is distributed along the chromosome), even though both chromosome types harbor similar total microsatellite content.
+Species with monocentric chromosomes (centromere localized to a discrete region) evolve microsatellites at higher rates than species with holocentric chromosomes (centromere activity distributed along the chromosome), even though both chromosome types harbor similar total microsatellite content.
 This decoupling of rate from content suggests that centromere type shapes the tempo of genome change rather than the equilibrium amount of repetitive sequence present at any given time.

-The signal for this rate difference is strong at the phylogenetic level — 99 of 100 posterior distribution trees favored a two-rate model over a single-rate model — but interpreting the biological cause requires caution.
-Much of the monocentric rate signal appears to be concentrated in Diptera and Hymenoptera, while Coleoptera (also monocentric) actually shows the lowest microsatellite evolution rate of any insect order studied.
-This pattern is reminiscent of BiSSE false-positive inflation, where a small, rate-elevated clade can make any binary trait mapped onto that region appear causally linked to high rates.
-Monocentricity per se may therefore not be the mechanistic driver; order- or lineage-specific biological features could be the proximate cause.
+The phylogenetic signal for this rate difference is strong — 99 of 100 posterior distribution trees favored a two-rate model over a single-rate model — but the biological interpretation requires caution.
+Much of the monocentric rate signal is concentrated in Diptera and Hymenoptera, while Coleoptera (also monocentric) actually shows the lowest microsatellite evolution rate of any insect order in the dataset.
+This pattern echoes BiSSE false-positive inflation, where a small, rate-elevated clade can make any binary trait mapped onto it appear causally linked to high rates.
+Monocentricity per se may therefore not be the mechanistic driver; order- or lineage-specific features are equally plausible proximate causes.

 Supporting evidence

-The core comparative finding comes from Jonika et al. 2020, Finding 1, which reports that phylogenetic model comparison strongly supports distinct microsatellite evolution rates in monocentric versus holocentric insect lineages, with monocentric lineages consistently showing higher rates across the sampled posterior distribution of trees.
+The core comparative finding on microsatellite evolution rates comes from Jonika et al. 2020, Finding 1, which reports that phylogenetic model comparison strongly supports distinct microsatellite evolution rates in monocentric versus holocentric insect lineages, with monocentric lineages consistently showing higher rates across the sampled posterior distribution of trees.

 Contradictions / open disagreements

-The main internal tension in current evidence is between the phylogenetic rate signal (monocentric > holocentric) and the within-monocentric variation (Coleoptera is the slowest order despite being monocentric).
+The main internal tension in the microsatellite evidence is between the phylogenetic rate signal (monocentric > holocentric) and the within-monocentric variation (Coleoptera is the slowest order despite being monocentric).
 The authors of the 2020 microsats study explicitly flag this as a potential confound analogous to BiSSE false positives.
-No contradicting paper has yet been incorporated into this topic, but the existing evidence does not establish monocentricity as a causal driver of elevated microsatellite evolution — it remains a correlated trait that tracks with high-rate lineages in the current dataset.
+The existing evidence does not establish monocentricity as a causal driver of elevated microsatellite evolution — it remains a correlated trait that tracks with high-rate lineages in the current dataset.

 Tealc’s citation-neighborhood suggestions